How To Design The IT Architecture of a Digital Bank

 Developing a bank's IT architecture should consider precise business objectives.
 In that way, the bank can achieve the intended outcome from its shrewd investments.

-Also, the bank should consider the worth proposals appropriate to the target audience.
+Also, the bank should consider the worthy proposals appropriate to the target audience.
 A thorough assessment of the bank's business history, operations, strategy, and capabilities is necessary.

 Consequently, the bank architecture lays the foundations for future data and technology architecture.
 Technology architecture will aid practical and physical applications, data components, and the vision of bank architecture.